Begins May 23 and ends July 29

 - Maintain enthusiasm, energy, positive attitude and appearance, and interact with campers at all times during Den time and during activities

-- 17 years of age by May 1 or a rising senior in high school
+- At least 18 years of age by May 1

 Counselors are the primary caregivers for each camper.
 The Counselor is responsible for planning, teaching, coordinating, and carrying out activities and guiding campers in their personal growth and daily living skills.